anthonywong555/Twilio-SMS-Trivia/README.md

 | TWILIO_SYNC_API_KEY     	| SKXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX 	|
 | TWILIO_SYNC_API_SECRET  	| XXXXXXXXXXXXXXXXXXXXXXXXXXX         	|

+In Autopilot replace the `placeholderTwilioFunctions` with your Twilio Serverless Domain.

 #### Modify Code

 After deploying all the code you will need to modify the following lines: